vocdex/gnn_playground/README.md

 # gnn_playground
-An ever-growing playground of scripts to showcase GNN's power and might To install the required packages, run the following command:
+An ever-growing playground of scripts to showcase GNN's power and might.

+To install the required packages, run the following command:
 ```bash
 pip install torch torchvision torch-geometric